rpmuller/ePubs/WesternPhilosophy.md

-example: "Your stage-plays, those spectacles of uncleanness, those licentious vanities, were not first brought up at Rome by the corruptions of men, but by the direct command of your gods/' 1 It would be better to worship a virtuous man, such as Scipio, than these immoral gods.
+example: "Your stage-plays, those spectacles of uncleanness, those licentious vanities, were not first brought up at Rome by the corruptions of men, but by the direct command of your gods," 1 It would be better to worship a virtuous man, such as Scipio, than these immoral gods.
 But as for the sack of Rome, it need not trouble Christians, who have a sanctuary in the "pilgrim city of God."